-- Switch the ignition on. - Turn the ignition switch in the key operated switch in the glove box to the position $OFF \Rightarrow$ fig. 23. - Check that the warning lamp "AIRBAG OFF" on the dash panel ⇒ fig. 24 remains lit ⇒ $\bigwedge$ when the ignition is switched on.
+- Switch the ignition on. - Turn the ignition switch in the key operated switch in the glove box to the position OFF ⇒ fig. 23. - Check that the warning lamp "AIRBAG OFF" in the dash panel ⇒ fig. 24 remains lit ⇒ ↑ when the ignition is switched on.